Shalom everyone,

 What Torah is not

-Through Paullist theology, non-Jews have unfortunately been conditioned to see Torah as a pointless burden and an unnecessary imposition – something you need to be freed from.
+Through Paullist theology, non-Jews have unfortunately been conditioned to see Torah as a heavy burden and an unnecessary imposition – a pointless set of rules and regulations you need to be freed from.
 They have been falsely taught that we Jews believe that only by becoming Jewish and following Torah can a human being find God or ‘be saved’.
 They sincerely and unswervingly believe that this is especially how fundamentalist Jews think.
 The disciples of Paul will therefore proudly say, “Paul fought to free Gentiles from having Torah imposed on them!”

 Perhaps if you believe that the Oral Law is a burden which has been added to Torah, then you might be forgiven for thinking that ‘Torah is a burden’.
 But the Oral Law is not God’s Torah – it’s man’s Torah (and yes, I do mean, ‘man’, i.e. male human).
 For the early Israelites, Torah as written and given by God was not a burden but a liberation.